designstem/projects/spirals/index.md

 ## Directions for the design

 To solve such a problem, consider the spiral theory.
 The path that follows the dice down to the exit of the cylinder may be a helix tube or a round staircase.
-Focusing to the case of the spiral stairs, several questions may arise:
+Focusing on the case of the spiral stairs, several questions may arise:

-- Why such a helix staircase might be an efficient structure in terms of space capacity and length of the rolling path?
+- Why might such a helix staircase be an efficient structure in terms of space capacity and length of the rolling path?
-- Given of some parameters such the height, the number of spirals, and the diameter of the cylinder base how the helix staircase can be designed?
+- Given some parameters such as the height, the number of spirals, and the diameter of the cylinder base, how the helix staircase can be designed?
 How long should be the helix path?
 How many stairs can be used in the specific cylinder height?

 Look at the metallic stairs.
 You notice the round tube-shaped central column and the stairs linked to it.
-The most important characteristics of this stair is the helix shape.
+The most important characteristic of this stair is the helix shape.
 </div>

 </section>